-Physical sunscreens (also known as mineral sunscreen or sunblock) contain active mineral ingredients — usually zinc oxide or titanium dioxide.
-These work by sitting on top of the skin and creating a physical barrier that blocks and scatters UV rays even before they penetrate the skin.
+Mineral sunscreens (also known as physical sunscreen or sunblock) contain mineral ingredients — usually zinc oxide or titanium dioxide.
+These create a physical barrier on the surface of the skin, which blocks and scatters UV radiation before it penetrates the skin.

-Chemical sunscreens contain compounds like mexoryl, oxybenzone, avebenzone, octocrylene, octinoxate, octisalate, homosalate, helioplex and Mexoryl, which work like a sponge by absorbing UV rays into the skin.
-Once absorbed, they change the UV rays to heat (a less harmful form of energy), then release them through the skin.
+Chemical sunscreens, on the other hand, work like a sponge by absorbing UV rays into the skin.
+Once absorbed, they change harmful UV rays to heat (a less harmful form of energy), then disperse them through the skin.

 So, is it the same as organic vs inorganic sunscreens?

-Because physical sunscreen sits on top of your skin, it does not enter your bloodstream.
+Because mineral sunscreen has physical blockers that sit on top of your skin, it does not enter your bloodstream.